Learn about our Austin Fertility Center’s Reported IVF Success Rates

 Click here to view TFC success rates at Center for Disease Control (CDC)

 Some clinics have chosen to not be members of SART and do not provide their data to SART, but all clinics must send their results to the CDC.
 TFC’s Austin Fertility Center & San Antonio Fertility Center are members of SART and we, therefore, provide our outcome data to them for review and publication.

-2015 SART Data for Texas Fertility Center
+Texas Fertility Center

 The data above represents cycles for all IVF patients.

 SART does not allow member clinics to show separate data for patients who underwent preimplantation genetic testing with IVF.
 PGS significantly increases live birth rates per embryo transfer for all patient age groups.